 Vinemont is a somewhat small town located in the state of Alabama.
 With a population of 13,482 people and three constituent neighborhoods, Vinemont is the 53rd largest community in Alabama.

-Vinemont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Vinemont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vinemont are a mix of both white- and blue-collar jobs.
 Overall, Vinemont is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Vinemont who work in office and administrative support (13.82%), sales jobs (7.83%), and management occupations (7.31%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Vinemont is worth considering.